These Guidelines have been developed in accordance with the requirements of the following legislation:

 3.6 In accordance with the University's Driver and Vehicle Safety Procedures (PDF), vehicles are not to be driven by any person whose blood alcohol level is 0.05% or more, or who has consumed other drugs which affect their ability to drive safely.

-3.7 Staff of the Health and Counselling Services, the WHS Unit and HR Client Services will respond in a confidential manner when consulted about matters regarding alcohol and/or other drug related problems.
+3.7 Staff of the Health, Counselling and Disability Services, the WHS Unit and People and Culture Client Services will respond in a confidential manner when consulted about matters regarding alcohol and/or other drug related problems.

 3.8 Staff and students are not permitted to use, cultivate, manufacture and/or trade in illegal drugs on University premises.